Live arts and craft at a unique arts destination.

 Find out more about the quality arts and crafts from handpicked makers and designers that you'll be able to look at or buy at this year's Festival.
 You will find one-off artworks and homeware items to furnish your living space, individual jewellery and clothing to suit your style and plenty of unique gift ideas.

 Students from the College's School of Arts present a number of artworks inspired by the life and work of Edward James.
-Including A Perfect Kind of Order by Diploma in Art and Contemporary Crafts student Katharine Rabson Stark who will use the dining table to contest the notion of the self-contained, studio-based artist, disrupting the grandeur of the Edwardian set-dining table to show the reality of how twenty-first century women and mothers work as artists.
-In the Music Room, Philippa Clarke (Graduate Diploma Visual Arts) will create Pastoral I and II using the deconstructed keys and hammers from an old piano, together with a graphic score created using the Surrealist technique of frottage, the work soundlessly echoes the surrounding landscape.
+Including A Perfect Kind of Order by Diploma in Art and Contemporary Crafts student Katharine Rabson Stark, pictured right planning her installation, which will use the dining table to contest the notion of the self-contained, studio-based artist, disrupting the grandeur of the Edwardian set-dining table to show the reality of how twenty-first century women and mothers work as artists.
+In the Music Room, Philippa Clarke (Graduate Diploma Visual Arts) will create Pastoral using the deconstructed keys and hammers from an old piano, together with a graphic score created using the Surrealist technique of frottage, the work soundlessly echoes the surrounding landscape.